auberonedu/centroid-finder/plan.md

 - CentroidPlotter class: Takes the csv file in output and converts it to a displayable chart using XChart

-- FPSFinder - Finds the fps of the provided video.
+- FPSFinder - Finds the fps of the provided video, the amount of frames, and the accurate length of the video.

 - CentroidFinderPerFrame - Finds all centroids of the provided color in a frame